Dinner: Ancient Roman

 During the times of Ancient Rome, a dinner party was referred to as a convivium, and was a significant event for Roman emperors and senators to congregate and discuss their relations.

 English

 In London (c.
 1875–c.
 1900), dinner parties were formal occasions that included printed invitations and formal RSVPs.
 The food served at these parties ranged from large, extravagant food displays and several meal courses to more simple fare and food service.
 Activities sometimes included singing and poetry reciting, among others.

 Formal

-A formal dinner has several requirements.
-First, it requires the participants to wear an evening attire such as a tuxedo, with either a black or white tie; second, all food is served from the kitchen; third, "neither serving dishes nor utensils are placed on the table.
-All service and table clearing is performed by butlers and other service staff;" fourth, multiple courses are served; and finally there is an order of service and seating protocols.
+The general guidelines of a formal dinner include the following: